HongfanChen/GeoDGP/README.md

 ## License

 This project is licensed under the PolyForm Noncommercial License 1.0.0 License - see the [LICENSE](LICENSE.txt) file for details.
+If you are interested in using the code for commercial purposes, please reach out to Hongfan Chen (chenhf@umich.edu).

 ## Citation